BLE-LTER/ble-handbook/handbook.md

 <a id="preamble"></a>
 ## Preamble

 I speak in first person throughout this handbook.
-Writing in passive or imperative voice is tiring.
+Writing in third person, passive, or imperative voice is tiring.
+Apologies.

 <a id="tools"></a>
 # Tools